 Colleges That Require SAT Essay | We Compiled the Comprehensive List

 Increasingly, colleges across the United States are showing preference to applicants that have sat and passed the non-compulsory SAT with essay test.
-Given that the SAT essay is technically an optional extra, its importance can be underestimated or overlooked entirely.
+Given that the SAT with essay is technically an optional extra, its importance can be underestimated or overlooked entirely.
 Nevertheless, students that take the SAT essay at high school (or later) are statistically more likely to get into their preferred colleges than those who take the basic SAT without the essay alone.

 But which colleges require the SAT essay as a fundamental prerequisite for successful college admissions and does the SAT essay matter?
 How many other colleges recommend the SAT essay as a preferable educational achievement, though will still consider applications from those that did not take the SAT essay?

 An Overview of the Optional SAT Essay

-The SAT essay was added to the test in March 2016 as optional, which has since been taken by millions of high school students and adult learners across the US.
+The SAT essay was added to the test in March 2016 as non-compulsory, which has since been taken by millions of high school students and adult learners across the US.
 The SAT essay is an non-compulsory additional section to the standard test, which gives students 50 minutes to read and to critically analyze a passage of text and scrutinize the author’s argument.

 Put simply, you write a brief passage of text of your own, analyzing how well or otherwise the author got their point across, and your justifications for your arguments.
 Test scores are then assigned, in accordance with the quality of your responses.

 Taking the SAT with the essay costs slightly more, though it’s a small price to pay - given how many colleges and universities recommend the SAT essay.
 Of course, in each scenarios you need to be familiar with ways to study for the SAT and know when to take the SAT.

 Note: don’t fall into the trap of assuming the school you take the SAT at will automatically sign you up for the essay portion of the test.
 If you want to take the SAT with essay, you’ll need to indicate this at the time of your application.